nolanbconaway/underground/readme.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/underground)](https://pypi.org/project/underground/)
 [![PyPI](https://img.shields.io/pypi/v/underground)](https://pypi.org/project/underground/)

-This is a set of Python utilities that I use to deal with [real-time NYC subway data](https://datamine.mta.info/).
+This is a set of Python utilities that I use to deal with [real-time NYC subway data](https://www.mta.info/developers).

 I usually want to know when trains are going to depart a specific stop along a specific train line, so right now the tools are mostly for that.
 But I tried to write them to support arbitrary functionality.

+The same code can also load the [bus time data](https://bustime.mta.info/wiki/Developers/GTFSRt), if you forgive the mismatched naming conventions (e.g., a class called `SubwayFeed` holding a bus route).

 ## Install